stepanka-ruzickova/wine-cheese-pairing/README.md

-# wine-cheese-pairing
-A beginner-friendly data project that pairs wines with cheeses using simple logic and datasets.
 # 🧀🍷 Wine & Cheese Pairing

-A beginner-friendly data project that pairs wines with cheeses using simple logic and datasets.
+A small data project for everyone who loves wine, cheese, and learning the basics of working with data.

-## 🔍 About the project
+## 🔍 What it's about

-This project explores how to match wines with cheeses based on basic rules and simple data.
-It's a playful experiment to combine food and data – perfect for beginners learning Python and data analysis.
+We wanted to try combining something tasty with something we're learning – and that’s how this wine & cheese pairing project was born.
+We work with two datasets (wines and cheeses) and try to find combinations that make sense based on simple logic.

 ## 📁 Project structure

-## 🧠 How the pairing works
+## 🧠 How it works

-- Each wine has certain characteristics (e.g., red/white, sweet/dry).
+- Each wine has basic characteristics (e.g. color, sweetness).
-- Each cheese has a flavor profile (e.g., mild, strong, creamy).
+- Each cheese has a flavor profile (e.g. mild, strong, creamy).
-- Simple logic is used to find possible matches based on compatibility.
+- We use simple rules to find which ones go well together.

-## ✅ What you’ll learn
+## ✅ What we practiced

-- How to work with CSV files in Python
+- Reading and working with CSV files in Python
-- How to match two datasets with basic rules
+- Writing basic logic to match two datasets
-- How to structure and share a small data project
+- Structuring and sharing a small data project on GitHub

-## ▶️ How to run
+## ▶️ How to run it

 1. Download or clone this repository
 2. Open `pairing.ipynb` in Jupyter Notebook
-3. Run all cells to see the wine & cheese pairings
+3. Run all the cells to see the pairing results

 ## ✨ Example result